UWPCE-PythonCert/PythonCertDevel/_sources/exercises/file_lab.rst.txt

 Paths and File Processing
 --------------------------

-* write a program which prints the full path to all files in the current directory, one per line
+* Write a program which prints the full path to all files in the current directory, one per line

-* write a program which copies a file from a source, to a destination (without using shutil, or the OS copy command)
+* Write a program which copies a file from a source, to a destination (without using shutil, or the OS copy command)

-  - advanced: make it work for any size file: i.e. don't read the entire contents of the file into memory at once.
+  - Advanced: make it work for any size file: i.e. don't read the entire contents of the file into memory at once.

   - This should work for any kind of file, so you need to open